maxio-com/stoplight-platform-developer-docs/docs/basics/Sync.md

 For initial testing, there are a number of options that you can use.

 Before you have a publicly accessible endpoint available, or if you just are looking at webhook for troubleshooting - we suggest using a tool like https://webhook.site/.
-Webhook.site provides a temporary URL that Chargify may send messages to, allowing you to view them easily within their application.
+Webhook.site provides a temporary URL that Advanced Billing may send messages to, allowing you to view them easily within their application.
 The "bins" are temporary.
-This can provide quick insight into the content or headers Chargify will be sending.
+This can provide quick insight into the content or headers Advanced Billing will be sending.

-Chargify's webhook feature provides a test method that will send a simple message to any single webhook URL you specify.
-This test message is useful for verifying connectivity between your URL and Chargify,
+Advanced Billing webhooks provide a test method that will send a simple message to any single webhook URL you specify.
+This test message is useful for verifying connectivity between your URL and Advanced Billing.

 ### Receiving a Webhook Notification